tftelkamp/single_chan_pkt_fwd/README.md

 - Server: 40.114.249.243 port 1700  (The Things Network: router.eu.thethings.network)

 Edit source node (main.cpp) to change configuration (look for: "Configure these values!").
+If you want to use wifi change the following line to represent you wifi device: strncpy(ifr.ifr_name, "eth0", IFNAMSIZ-1);

 Please set location, email and description.